If you are a long-distance runner, you’ve probably experienced the “runner’s high” take over your body.

 While endorphins might kill our pain and make us feel good, they are not the only chemicals responsible for our euphoric state after running.
 A 2015 German study points to the endocannabinoid system, the same system responsible for the marijuana tetrahydrocannabinol (THC) buzz, as the party behind the “runner’s high.”

-The researchers discovered that when mice slap on their mini Nikes and go for a longish jog in their hamster wheels, they produce the feel-good chemical anandamide, a lipid that binds cannabinoid receptors.
+The researchers discovered that when mice slap on their mini Nikes and go for a longish jog in their hamster wheels, they produce the feel-good chemical called anandamide, a lipid that binds cannabinoid receptors.
 When the chemical travels from the blood to the brain, it produces a “high.”
-That is: it can take away your race-time jitters, alleviate scorching pain from your blistery heels, and send you into a yogi-like trance.
+That is, it can take away your race-time jitters, alleviate scorching pain from your blistery heels, and send you into a yogi-like trance.

 It’s your body’s internal cannabis.

 Now, the jury is still out on how it may affect your munchies.
 But we’ll get to that next.

 Leptin gives us the hunger to go

 This brings us to budding research on leptin, a hormone responsible for regulating your appetite.
 Harking back to our hunter-gatherer days, you’ll need to be a little hungry to want to chase your food.